tomaskraus/includio/examples/complex-example/README.template.md

 ### How it works:

 1. create a template.
 That can contain lines beginning with `@@`.
-These lines will be replaced by `Includo`, according the instructions on that line.
+These lines will be replaced by `Includio`, according the instructions on that line.

 For example, a template file for the content you are reading now, looks like: